roderrickcourtney/Azure---Network-Protocol/README.md

 </p>

 <h1>Assigning File Permissions in Azure Virtual Machines</h1>
 In this tutorial, we will practice setting up different file permissions and access (on a domain) for different users within different groups.
-This is all done within Active Directory on our CLient Virtual Machine in Azure. <br />
+This is all done within Active Directory on our Client Virtual Machine in Azure. <br />

 <h2>Environments and Technologies Used</h2>